Casal2/casal2.github.io/contributing.md

 - A detailed test plan for validation and verification, including test case input and output files; and
 - Any revisions to the Casal2 User Manual and/or other project documentation

-Please provide documents in LaTeX format.
+Please provide documents in LaTeX or Markdown format.

 All contributions to the Casal2 project are made via Pull Requests against the *master* branch.
 Non-trivial developments must be discussed and agreed to **in advance** in a GitHub issue.

 ### Reporting bugs

-Report bugs by opening an issue in the [GitHub repository](https://github.com/NIWAFisheriesModelling/Casal2/issues).
+Report bugs by opening an issue in the [GitHub repository](https://github.com/Casal2/Casal2/issues).

 For source code bugs: provide a description of the bug(s), the filename(s) for the code that has the bug(s), and the initial steps that will be taken to fix the bug(s).